dieterich-lab/Baltica/docs/integration.md

 The output results in `{method}/{method}_junction.csv` are in a `tidy` format and can be used for downstream analysis.

 !!!note
-    Although it is generally a good idea to filter results with small effect sizes, discarding results with small deltaPSI can be problematic.
+    Although it is generally good to filter results with small effect sizes, discarding results with small deltaPSI can be problematic.
 First, it's not trivial to assign deltaPSI value to JunctionSeq results, since the tool does not detect splicing events.
 Second, SJ with small deltaPSI may indicate RNA degradation in a cell with intact degradation machinery.
-Nonetheless, discarding events with low deltaPSI can be useful for application such as Gene Ontology analysis.

 ## Annotating the results

 We annotate the results with information from the gene and transcript hosting the SJ.
-For this we as input the parsed results from the three tools and the _de novo_ transcript annotation at `stringtie/merged/merged.combined.gtf`.
-It's common the multiple transcripts share an intron, and that is reflected in the annotation.
+For this, we use the _de novo_ transcript annotation at `stringtie/merged/merged.combined.gtf`.
+It's common the multiple transcripts share an intron, and so a single intron may be annotated with multiple transcripts.

 One challenge for the integration of DJU methods' results is the different genomic coordinates system.
-The differences in the coordinates system are due to the method implementation design: methods can use files that are 0-indexed (BED format) versus 1-indexed (GTF format) or use the exonic versus intronic coordinates to represent the SJ genomic position.
+The coordinates system's differences are due to the method implementation design: methods can be 0-indexed (BED format) versus 1-indexed (GTF format) or use the exonic versus intronic coordinates to represent the SJ genomic position.
-We use the intron obtained in that annotation as a reference that enables us to integrate the SJ.
-We propose a `filter_hits_by_diff` which discard any hits with more than two bp difference from overlapping features between the reference (query) and the SJ (subject):
+We propose a `filter_hits_by_diff` (below) that discard any hits with more than two bp differences from overlapping features between the reference (query) and the SJ (subject).
+Using introns obtained in that annotation as a reference, and `filter_hits_by_diff`, Baltica enables the reconciliation of the multiple DJU results.

 ```R
 filter_hits_by_diff <- function(query, subject, max_start = 2, max_end = 2) {